 Machine application is a natural next step.
 Time is money, after all, and the only thing hand application has going for it is the cost: it’s free.
 With experience, you can apply between 300-500 labels per hour to a bottle– that’s one label on one side.
 If you have a front label and a back label that number is going to be cut in half.
-As un-labeled bottles pile up and you’re surrounded by a mountain of label liner waste nursing sore fingers, an electronic label applicator starts to look like a sound investment.
+As un-labelled bottles pile up and you’re surrounded by a mountain of label liner waste nursing sore fingers, an electronic label applicator starts to look like a sound investment.

 Manual Tabletop Label Applicators